zaeph/ox-ipynb/README.md

 ### Via cloning

-You can also clone the repository somewhere in your `load-path`.
+You can clone the repository somewhere in your `load-path`.
 If you would like to assist with development, this is the way to go.

 To do that:
 1. Create a directory where you’d like to clone the repository,